Skip to main content

 5. What should an employer know?

-In Illinois, the Right to Privacy in the Workplace Act stipulates that, as of January 1, 2025, prior to enrolling in the E-Verify System, employers are urged to consult the Illinois Department of Labor’s website for current information regarding the accuracy of the program.
+In Illinois, provisions under the Right to Privacy Act state that, as of January 1, 2025 (PA 103-879), prior to enrolling in the E-Verify System, employers are urged to consult the Illinois Department of Labor’s website for current information regarding the accuracy of the program.

 Additionally, employers are encouraged to review and understand their legal responsibilities relating to the use of E-Verify.
 Furthermore, the Act prohibits the misuse of E-Verify and places certain training and recordkeeping requirements on employers.